-Britain's social safety net has been "deliberately removed and replaced with a harsh and uncaring ethos" according to a report commissioned by the UN.
+Britain's social safety net has been "deliberately removed and replaced with a harsh and uncaring ethos" according to a report by the UN rapporteur on extreme poverty.
 "Ideological cuts" to public services since 2010 have led to "tragic consequences".

 Britain has the second highest level of inequality in the Western world.
 Much of the cause of this is a failure to provide a supportive, efficient welfare system.
 By cutting welfare spending we have created greater inequality, and thwarted social mobility.
 Inequality, as we are finding out, has huge financial and social costs.